 A member of staff who sends a pupil to remove must ring and speak to the parent to identify next steps to ensure this behaviour is not repeated.
-There must be a restorative justice meeting with the member of student
+For a serious incident there must be a repair and rebuild meeting with the member of staff and the student with the head of department and if needed a member of staff from one of our support centres.